Download the Terms & Conditions of Purchase pdf document

 - The Supplier shall flow down to the supply chain applicable requirements including those of our customer where stated on the Purchase Order.

 - The Supplier shall retain records for a minimum of 5 years or longer if stated on the Purchase Order.
+For aerospace items the requirement is to maintain records for the life of the aircraft on which the item is used plus 5 years.

 - Records shall be retained in such a manner to ensure they are readily retrievable, legible, and identifiable to the Purchaser order and suitable protected to prevent damage, loss or deterioration.